 While examining the causes of these difficulties, I found three main types of the obstacle: unstable awareness, or monkey-mind; automatically activating emotions; and an unsteady mind.
 Since students do not yet have the experience of the True Self, there is also no clear experiential understanding of “who I am” and “who I am not.”
 There is also no clear understanding of what is happening in the inner world, what is the role of the True Self in shaping our lives, and what opportunities Babaji Kriya Yoga (BKY) offers to unlock human potential.
 All these obstacles are, of course, karmic.

 To help people overcome these obstacles faster and to perform practices more successfully, I have developed the Art of Conscious Change (AoCC) method.
 The AoCC is a new teaching that I created in collaboration with my teachers and is designed specifically to enable people to actively apply the qualities of their consciousness.
 Having noticed how critical the right preparation is to progress, today the prerequisites for receiving an initiation from me, is the completion of AoCC I-II course and implementation of the techniques.

-However, what is most important for the advancement in Babaji Kriya Yoga (BKY), is receiving guidance from Babaji.
-In order to get in touch with him, Babaji has provided a special technique, or kriya, to develop this ability.
-Babaji is one of my teachers, therefore my contact with him is direct.
-You can read more about who Babaji is and how I interact with him here – my teacher Kriya Babaji.
+However, what is most important for the advancement in Babaji Kriya Yoga (BKY), is guidance from Babaji.
+For that, Babaji has provided a special technique, or kriya, to develop the intellect and this ability to commune with him directly.

 “Liberation means independence.
 It means to direct by yourself, conduct changes by yourself – to achieve a proper position for a human amongst all nature.”